-Principle Procedures for securing compliance Processed lawfully, fairly and in a transparent manner The Trust will: ensure that such data is only processed where a lawful basis applies; only process such data fairly, and will ensure that data subjects are not misled about the purposes of any processing; ensure that processing of such data is described clearly in privacy notices available to all data subjects for transparency.
+Procedures for securing compliance Knightsfield School will: ensure that such data is only processed where a lawful basis applies; only process such data fairly, and will ensure that data subjects are not misled about the purposes of any processing; ensure that processing of such data is described clearly in privacy notices available to all data subjects for transparency.

-Principle Procedures for securing compliance Collected for specified, explicit and legitimate purposes The Trust will: only collect such data for specified, explicit and legitimate purposes, and we will inform data subjects what those purposes are in a privacy notice; not use such data for purposes that are incompatible with the purposes for which it was collected, and if we do use the data for a new purpose that is compatible, we will inform the data subject first.
-Adequate, relevant and limited to what is necessary The Trust will: only collect and hold such data as necessary for our operational requirements or to meet statutory obligations; ensure that the data we collect is adequate and relevant.
-Accurate and up to date The Trust will: ensure that systems are in place to verify that data is accurate; ensure that data is kept up to date as necessary.
-Kept in a form which permits identification of data subjects for no longer than is necessary The Trust will: ensure data is kept only as long as is necessary for the purposes for which it is collected, or where there is a legal obligation to do so; where possible, manually delete time-expired data in systems that do not have the functionality to automate disposal.
-Processed securely The Trust will: train staff to be particularly aware of the additional risks to Special Category data; ensure that there appropriate organisational and technical measures in place to protect such data; take appropriate precautions when transmitting or disposing of the data.
+Principle Procedures for securing compliance Collected for specified, explicit and legitimate purposes Knightsfield School will: only collect such data for specified, explicit and legitimate purposes, and we will inform data subjects what those purposes are in a privacy notice; not use such data for purposes that are incompatible with the purposes for which it was collected, and if we do use the data for a new purpose that is compatible, we will inform the data subject first.
+Adequate, relevant and limited to what is necessary Knightsfield School will: only collect and hold such data as necessary for our operational requirements or to meet statutory obligations; ensure that the data we collect is adequate and relevant.
+Accurate and up to date Knightsfield School will: ensure that systems are in place to verify that data is accurate; ensure that data is kept up to date as necessary.
+Kept in a form which permits identification of data subjects for no longer than is necessary Knightsfield School will: ensure data is kept only as long as is necessary for the purposes for which it is collected, or where there is a legal obligation to do so; where possible, manually delete time-expired data in systems that do not have the functionality to automate disposal.
+Processed securely Knightsfield School will: train staff to be particularly aware of the additional risks to Special Category data; ensure that there appropriate organisational and technical measures in place to protect such data; take appropriate precautions when transmitting or disposing of the data.